-Hello my name is Chicken
+Hello my name is Kiwi (it was Chicken)

 Melopsittacus undulatus